 According to the International Encyclopaedia of Social Sciences, psychological altruism is a motivational state that desires to increase the well-being of others.
+This can concern all types of well-being, from physical health to mental health.
 Psychological altruism is different from psychological egoism, which is the motivation to increase one’s own well-being.

 It is universal knowledge that psychology deals with the behaviour of human beings and why they behave in certain ways in different situations.
-It also deals with those “mental demons”, which make people act negatively.
+It also deals with those “mental demons” and moral judgment, which make people act positively negatively.

 Psychological altruism is evoked by the empathic desire to help someone who is suffering.
 Feelings of concern and understanding for the other means that empathy-induced psychological altruism can be genuinely selfless.

-Altruism has therefore been investigated psychologically.
-The focus was to find out why a person acts without motives of self-interest in helping others.
+Altruistic behavior therefore been investigated psychologically.
+The focus was to find out why a person acts without motives of self-interest, for example to feel good, in helping others.
 It has also been debated much, because wanting to help others without receiving anything in return is something that other psychologists disagree with, as many argue that human beings are in many cases selfish.

 Altruism from an anthropology point of view is the moral and ethical notion of helping others using the cooperation of social welfare.
 It could be called the duty one has towards another human being to help him/her when he/she is in a difficult moment or in need of cooperation.